kunzhi-yu/00-dsi-template/README.md

 | [Assignment 1]() | XX%    | [Resources, purpose, etc] | Monday October 2, 9pm ET |
 | [Assignment 2]() | XX%    |                           |                          |
 | [Assignment 3]() | XX%    |                           |                          |

-## Prerequisites
-Students are expected to...
-Remove section if none required

 ## Expections and Policies
 * The course is a live-coding class.
 Learners are expected to follow along with the coding in their own Python notebooks.
 Learners should be active participants while coding and are encouraged to ask questions throughout.